Efficiency-fluctuation trade-offs in biomolecular assembly processes: Statistical moment invariants for stationary stochastic processes

 \section{Statistical moment invariants for stationary stochastic processes}

-We consider wide-sense stationary processes such that the time evolution of the first (\cref{eq: mean evolution}) and second-order ensemble moments (\cref{eq: covariance evolution}) are at a stationarity.
+We consider wide-sense stationary processes such that the time evolution of the first (\cref{eq: mean evolution}) and second-order ensemble moments (\cref{eq: covariance evolution}) are at stationarity.
 Many relevant processes in biology also possess the property of ergodicity which ensures the temporal statistics for a sample trajectory match the ensemble statistics of the process in the long-time limit -- i.e., for any function $f$ of the state-vector, ergodicity provides the following at stationarity:

-where $ \left\langle f(\boldsymbol{y})\right\rangle$ is the $t \to \infty$ limit of the ensemble average defined by \cref{eq: ensemble average} and
+where $ \left\langle f(\boldsymbol{x})\right\rangle$ is the $t \to \infty$ limit of the ensemble average defined by \cref{eq: ensemble average} and

 is the $t\to \infty$ limit of the time-average of a sample trajectory.
-Assuming ergodicity, all of our results can be interpreted either at the level of cell-to-cell variability in a population of genetically-identical cells in a shared environment or at the level of temporal variability in a single-cell. \cref{eq: mean evolution} at stationarity implies
+Assuming ergodicity, all of our results can be interpreted either at the level of cell-to-cell variability in a population of genetically-identical cells in a shared environment or at the level of temporal variability in a single-cell.

+\comm{Previous work~\cite{Hilfinger2016a} showed that the assumption of stationarity can be relaxed to extend the following moment invariants to time averages of time-dependent conditional ensemble averages of non-diverging systems whose probability distributions are time-dependent -- e.g., cyclo-stationary processes that exhibit oscillatory behavior due to the cell cycle or circadian clocks.
+For brevity, we focus on illustrating the technique for ergodic stationary states below.
+For such systems, \cref{eq: mean evolution} implies}

-for all components $Y_i$.
+for all components $X_i$.

-Before considering the the covariance steady-state relation we first define additional quantities to characterize the dynamics.
-First, we define the average co-step-size $\langle s_{ij} \rangle$ as the average change in $Y_j$-abundance as an $Y_i$ molecule is made or degraded.
+Before considering the stationary covariance relation we first define additional quantities to characterize the dynamics.
+First, we define the average co-step-size $\langle s_{ij} \rangle$ as the average change in $X_j$-abundance as a $X_i$ molecule is made or degraded, where the change is negative if one is made while the other is degraded.
 Mathematically, this is given by

-For $i=j$, this is simply the average jump size in $Y_i$-levels across across all reactions that change $Y_i$ levels.
-Additionally, we define $\tau_i$ as the average life-time of a $Y_i$ molecule which is related to average abundances and fluxes through Little's law from queuing theory~\cite{Little, Little2011} through
+For $i=j$, this is simply the average jump size in $X_i$-levels across all reactions that change $X_i$ levels.
+Additionally, we define $\tau_i$ as the average life-time of a $X_i$ molecule which is related to average abundances and fluxes through Little's law from queuing theory~\cite{Little, Little2011} through

 where the second equality follows from ergodicity.

 Combining \crefrange{eq: flux balance}{eq: Little's Law} with \cref{eq: covariance evolution} at stationarity gives the previously reported (co)variance balance relation~\cite{Hilfinger2016a}